DiegoSainzPardoLaso/Firefox-Classic-Theme-155/README.md

 In a new tab, type **about:config** in the address bar and press Enter.
 Click the button accepting the risk.
 Search for **toolkit.legacyUserProfileCustomizations.stylesheets** and switch it's value from false to true.

 Then in a new tab write **about:support**.
-Open the profile folder and paste the chrome folder inside it.
+Open the profile folder and paste the chrome folder and the User.js file inside it.

 Enjoy.